Have you ever had an FSAVC with Sun Life?

 Sun Life mis-sold FSAVC with various different Aspects:

-- Sun Life may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- Sun Life may not have made their consumers aware that their FSAVC will not be contributed by their employer.

 - Sun Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.